DIPEx Charity: Awards and accreditation

 DIPEx has won six "Commended"s and two "Highly Commended"s from the British Medical Association Patient Information Awards between 2004 and 2009.
 In 2009 they won "Third Sector Organisation of The Year" from the HealthInvestor Awards.
-DIPEx has been rated among the top ten online health resources by The Guardian Newspaper in 2004 and one of five health websites included in The Times newspaper's 'Top 50 websites you can't live without' in 2013.
-Both Youthhealthtalk and Healthtalkonline are approved by the Department of Health's Information Standard scheme.
+DIPEx has been rated among the top ten online health resources by The Guardian Newspaper in 2004 and one of five health websites included in The Times newspaper's 'Top 50 websites you can't live without' in 2013. healthtalk.org was approved by the (now defunct) Department of Health's Information Standard scheme.
 In May 2011, McPherson won the British Medical Journal's Health Communicator of the Year Award.

 Supporters

-Patrons of the charity include Jon Snow, Hugh Grant, Lord Turnberg and previously Professor Sir David Weatherall.
-Well-known figures have supported the charity or contributed video introductions for the websites including Philip Pullman, Clive Anderson, Thom Yorke, Melvyn Bragg, Dawn French and Michael Palin.
+Patrons of the charity include Jon Snow and Hugh Grant.
+Well-known figures have supported the charity including Philip Pullman, Clive Anderson, Thom Yorke, Melvyn Bragg, Dawn French and Michael Palin.